Does a 2011 Hyundai Sonata Take Synthetic Oil

 2011 Hyundai Sonata Oil Change

 If you own a 2011 Hyundai Sonata, it’s important to keep up with the recommended oil changes.
-Depending on how you drive and the conditions you typically drive in, your car may need an oil change as often as every 3,000 miles or as infrequently as every 7,500 miles.
+Depending on your driving habits and typical conditions, your car may require an oil change every 3,000 miles or every 7,500 miles.
 However, it’s always best to err on the side of caution and get an oil change more often than necessary rather than risk damaging your engine by not changing the oil enough.

 To change the oil in your Sonata, you’ll need about 5 quarts of fresh oil and a new filter.
 You can either do it yourself or take it to a professional mechanic.
 If you’re going to do it yourself, be sure to have all the necessary supplies before beginning.

 Once you have everything ready, park your car on level ground and let it cool for a few minutes if it’s been running recently.
-Then locate the drain plug on the bottom of the engine block and remove it with a wrench so that the old oil can drain out.
+Next, locate the drain plug at the bottom of the engine block and remove it with a wrench to drain the old oil.
 Once all the old oil is drained out, replace the drain plug and screw it in tightly.

-Next, remove the old filter by unscrewing its housing from where it’s located on top of the engine block.
-Put a little bit of new oil onto your finger and rub it around inside circumference ofthe new filter’s gasket; this will help ensure a tight seal when you putthe new filter in place.
-Screw onthe new filter hand-tight before tightening another quarter-turn witha wrench – don’t over tighten!
+Next, remove the old filter by unscrewing its housing from the top of the engine block.
+Apply a small amount of new oil to your finger and rub it around the circumference of the new filter’s gasket; this will help ensure a tight seal when you install the new filter.
+Screw on the new filter hand-tight, then tighten another quarter-turn with a wrench – don’t over-tighten!

 2011 Hyundai Sonata 2.4 Oil Type